 Best high-octane adventure: Frenchman Philippe Reuter arrived in Chile more than three decades ago and promptly fell in love with the Patagonia region and South American adventures in general.
 In 1992 he got into the Guinness world record books after skiing down the 10 highest volcanos on earth.
 He got in again for kayaking on Lake Licancabur at 19,356 feet (5,900 meters).
 In 2001 he summited 29,032 foot (8,848 meter), Mount Everest.
 Along the way, he created Aziumut 360 Tours to assist similarly adventurous travelers scratch that itch in Chile, Bolivia, and Argentina.
 He also owns Terra Luna hotels in the Atacama Desert in Chile and in Chilean Patagonia and that’s where we met him.
 It makes sense that the adventures Philippe offers his guests push the envelope.
 Case in point: The Los Leones Patagonia Jet full-day tour from his Terra Luna Patagonia hotel.
 The day started with a 1.5-hour jet boat ride from the lodge across Lago General Carrera and then up the Rio Leones as far as water levels allow.
 A short guided walk brought us to Lago Leones where we got into zodiacs to cross the bay to the foot of the Leones Glacier.
 While we ate a packed lunch on a huge boulder near the glacier’s face we could hear the ice rumbling and see it calving.
 The jet boat journey back to the lodge was even wilder since we were traveling downriver.
 At times it felt like drift racing only on water over barely submerged boulders.
 Karen admits that her eyes were often closed as we skirted around bends in the river at up to 45 miles (70 km) per hour and through rocky rapids covered by as little as 8 inches (20 cm) of water.
 The glacier was spectacular, but it’s the jet boat river rush of adrenaline that we remember most.
 Experience some of that adrenaline in our Los Leones jet boat adventure video, above.

 Best adventure in the sky: In 2019 we saw our very first total solar eclipse when we traveled to northern Argentina to see the spectacle in Bellavista (here’s our post about that amazing first total solar eclipse experience).
-We were hooked and we vowed to be at the total solar eclipse set to occur in southern Argentina in December of 2020.
+We were hooked and we vowed to see the total solar eclipse set to occur in December of 2020.
 Covid pandemic-related travel restrictions nearly stopped us, but in early December the Argentinean government authorized domestic travel between provinces which allowed us to drive from our pandemic lockdown apartment in Mendoza to the neighboring province of Neuquén where we headed for a remote spot called Catán Lil where the eclipse reached full totality.
-Factor in nearly 40-mile-per-hour (65-km-per-hour) Patagonian winds and our second total solar eclipse was even more exciting than our first.
+Factor in nearly 40-mile-per-hour (65-km-per-hour) Patagonian winds and our second total solar eclipse was even more exciting than our first–see why in our photo essay of top shots from the December 2020 total solar eclipse.

 Here’s more about travel in Argentina